A Proud Tradition of Senior Living in Evanston

 Dignity, Independence and Personal Growth

-Throughout the course of its 125 years of caring for people, the story of Three Crowns Park is filled with purpose and compassion, but also history: a birth that began via labor unrest; an early development spearheaded by women; and an extraordinary touch with royalty.
+Throughout the course of its 125-year history of caring, the story of Three Crowns Park is filled with purpose and compassion; from its birth via labor unrest; early development spearheaded by women; and an extraordinary brush with royalty.

 The Swedish migration to Chicago mirrors that of other European immigrant groups.
 What started with a scant 15 families in 1846 grew to a population of 48,836 Swedish Americans by 1900.
 Add American born children, and the Swedish American population swelled to 144,719 out of a population of 2 million.
 During the 19th century, immigrant groups formed social and fraternal organizations in Chicago.
 Swedes were no different.
 In 1893, Swedish lodges, glee clubs and social organizations banded together to form a federation of Swedish Societies for charitable purposes.